 Taurate – This type is bound with the amino acid taurine.
 In animal studies, it has been proven to regulate blood pressure and promote a healthy blood sugar level.
 It may therefore be beneficial for treating high blood pressure and help especially diabetics manage high blood sugar.

-So how to decide which type of Magnesium is most suitable for your needs?
+So how do you decide which type of Magnesium is most suitable for your needs?

 In this context, we should also mention the concept of “bioavailability.”
 The term refers to the amount that is absorbed into your bloodstream, so that it can take full effect, down to the cellular level.
 Absorption happens through your gut if you take a supplement orally; what cannot be absorbed into your body is excreted through urine, for example.